We'll get back to you quickly

 One space that has been heavily influenced by AI capability is customer relationship management.
 Today, machine learning is fast becoming the norm for CRM service providers, as it brings a new level of efficiency to customer monitoring and communication.
 Conversica is a virtual customer service representative that engages customers with human-like interactions.
 Boasting a 35 percent engagement rate, Conversica automatically responds to every online lead and continues the conversation through personalized emails.
 Once a customer expresses interest in making a purchase, Conversica will seamlessly hand off the lead to a human employee who can close the sale.
 To make CRM even easier, Conversica instantly ranks leads based on likelihood of conversion, compiles new leads and lists at-risk leads on a user-friendly online dashboard.

 From internal operations, like inventory management, to marketing and customer service, AI has the ability to enhance every aspect of the retail buying cycle.
 With so much to offer retailer, it’s no surprise that a growing number of big-name brands are looking to AI to maximize ROI.
-For more insight on the latest retail marketing trends, click here.
+Find more insight on the latest retail marketing trends or read our marketing blog here.

 As Orange County’s longest-standing, privately held response marketing agency, we have witnessed dynamic shifts in the world of marketing.
 Through it all, we have ensured our clients stay at the forefront of communication and technology, driving response and value with every new endeavor.